 Aftercare

-Wound care: You will be given detailed instructions on how to look after the wound.
-For surgical procedures, usually a dressing will remain in place for 48 hours.
+Wound care: Usually a dressing will remain in place for 48 hours.
 You will then apply vaseline (from a new pot) several times per day to aid healing and prevent scabbing.

 Need to take time off work / activities / avoid travel: You will usually need to avoid exercise and/or work for a number of days after the procedure.
 Should a complication arise there is a risk you will need to take a longer period of time off work / normal activities.
 You should generally avoid long-distance travel for 2 weeks in case of complications arising.